An introduction to filtered and synthetic spectra: Synthetic spectra

 Neither of these features is present in $\FilSp$.
 For instance, while $\nu_E X$ is connective in the homological t-structure, the filtered spectrum $\sigma(\nu_E X)$ is usually not connective in the standard t-structure on $\FilSp$.
 This makes it easier to manipulate and study $\nu_E X$ in the synthetic context, again showing that $\Syn_E(\Sp)$ is the natural home for Adams spectral sequences.

 As another example, we have a commutative diagram

 As explained before, the vertical functor on the right can be identified with the associated graded functor.
-The diagram now tells us that this factors through $C\tau$-modules in $\Syn_E(\Sp)$.
+The diagram now tells us that its composite with $\sigma$ factors through $C\tau$-modules in $\Syn_E(\Sp)$.
 Because this is an $\infty$-category of an algebraic nature, we can much more effectively compute there, making the associated graded of the signature more accessible.

 One can use this additional structure in another way, which has become known as the \emph{$C\tau$-method}\footnote{We warn that these terms should not be confused with what we call the \emph{$\tau$-formalism}.
 The latter is an overarching term, while $C\tau$-method is a specific technique that is particularly powerful in the synthetic $\tau$-formalism.} or \emph{$C\tau$-philosophy} of Gheorghe, Isaksen, Wang and Xu \cite{gheorghe_wang_xu_special_fibre,isaksen_wang_xu_dimension_90}.
 It has been one of the landmark advances in computational stable homotopy theory.
 It works as follows.
 Fixing a spectrum $F$, one can set up the $\nu_E F$-Adams spectral sequence internal to $\Syn_E(\Sp)$ (where $F$ can be different from $E$).
 We can push this spectral sequence along either one of the two functors